skienzmatishun/rippreport/content/p/one-woman/index.md

   length_score: 100
   category_score: 0
   rank: 10
-summary: Local political bosses weaponized a violent assault trial to wage an unethical smear campaign against the Mayor.
+summary: Local Good Ole Boys weaponized a violent assault trial to wage an unethical smear campaign against the Mayor.
 Transcripts reveal that city prosecutors deliberately suppressed medical evidence and concealed key details to protect a favoured businessman.
   How many more victims will suffer before citizens demand accountability from this